Close Menu

 Identity Check Details

 Specifics matter when placing a stop payment.
 Provide the exact check number, if available, the exact dollar amount, the date the check was written, and the name of the payee.
-The more precise the information, the more likely the bank can identify and block the correct item.
+The more precise the information, the more likely the bank is to identify and block the correct item.

 If the check number is unknown, provide as many other details as possible.
 Even a close estimate of the amount and the date range can help bank staff locate the transaction.
 In some cases, banks may require a signed affidavit or written confirmation to process the order without a check number.